Latest Event Updates

 Early in my career, I went deep—sometimes excessively so.

 I read dozens of manuals for a relational database system, cover to cover, just to understand how it worked.
-Then I spent years, while traveling, going through its source code, trying to understand why it worked the way it did.
+Then I spent years traveling, reviewing its source code at night, trying to understand why it worked the way it did.
+That understanding led to new ways of optimizing performance.

 That effort paid off.
 I became recognized as an expert for that product, which opened the door to many challenging and exciting consulting engagements.